 The management of the off-site compensatory work and the open spaces and SUDS provision within the site remain unexplained.
 Management is as important as initial layout, if not more so.
-The submitted information on SUDS drainage was only basically described, and claims that part of the pond system will have year-round standing water seem overoptimistic and would require supportive management to succeed.
+The submitted information on SUDS drainage was only basically described, and it remains unclear whether they are dry, boggy or wet/standing water.
+Depending on what is envisaged, they will require supportive management to succeed.